gurdiga/rss-email-subscription/README.md

 ## TODO:

+- Associated each email with a seeded hash;
+- Unsubscribe: How to find feed’s dataDir?
+One option would be to give the dataDir a unique name.
+- email-sending: purge the item after sending it;
 - Setup a sample Docker composition with:
   - an SMTP service to do the delivering; it has to be properly configured with SPF and stuff.
   - a cron service; it will run the above 2 pieces once a day, or maybe more often.